-When the power switch is in the "on" position (||), the battery gauge automatically monitors battery energy.
+While the lifter's power switch is in the "on" () position and the vacuum system is in apply mode (see OPERATION: To APPLY THE PADS TO A LOAD), the battery gauge automatically monitors the energy level of the battery.
+This enables the operator to check the battery energy while the lifter is powered up and attached to a load.
 However, the battery gauge shuts off temporarily while the vacuum pump is running, to prevent an inaccurate reading.
 When the pumping cycle is completed, the battery gauge requires a few moments to stabilize before it displays an accurate energy reading again.

-When the power switch is in the "off" position (\bigcirc), the battery energy can be checked manually using the battery test button.
-If the lifter has not been used since the battery was charged, the battery gauge may falsely indicate an energy level that is higher than actual, due to a "surface charge" on the battery.
+Note: If the lifter has not been used since the battery was charged, the battery gauge may falsely indicate an energy level that is higher than actual, due to a "surface charge" on the battery.
 After the pump runs for approximately one minute, the surface charge dissipates, allowing the operator to take an accurate energy reading.